top of page

 Thesis: Mapping Worm-Bioavailable Chemical Space for Improved Probe Discovery and Characterization with Caenorhabditis elegans

-While in the Roy Lab, Andrew was a first-author on papers published in Nature, Nature Chemical Biology, Nature Communications, Nature Protocols, and PLoS Neglected Tropical Diseases, in addition to contributing authorship on eight other manuscripts including a second Nature paper.
+About: While in the Roy Lab, Andrew was a first-author on papers published in Nature, Nature Chemical Biology, Nature Communications, Nature Protocols, and PLoS Neglected Tropical Diseases, in addition to contributing authorship on eight other manuscripts including a second Nature paper.

-Current Position: Research Associate
+Current Position: Research Associate in the Roy Lab.

 Trevor Kwok, PhD (Dept. of Molecular Genetics)

-Thesis: The The Characterization of Nemadipine and Migrazole as Small Molecule Tools for Use in the Nematode Caenorhabditis elegans
+Thesis: The Characterization of Nemadipine and Migrazole as Small Molecule Tools for Use in the Nematode Caenorhabditis elegans

-Trevor had a first author Nature paper in the second year of his PhD degree in the Roy Lab.
-In addition, he was a first author in papers published in PLoS Genetics and European Journal of Pharmacology and made important contributions to a paper that we published in Nature Protocols.
+About: Trevor had a first author Nature paper in the second year of his PhD degree in the Roy Lab.
+In addition, he was a first author in papers published in PLoS Genetics and European Journal of Pharmacology and made important contributions to a paper that we published in Nature Protocols

 Mariam Alexander, PhD (Dept. of Molecular Genetics)